tomarrell/blog/posts/healthy_teams.md

-# Building healthy dev teams
+# Decision making for healthy dev teams

+> TLDR: putting the responsibility of communicating justification on senior
+> members of a team and making technical decisions by an equal representation
+> vote, is the least bad way for a sustainable, healthy technical team.

 Over the last 2 1/2 years we have hired a total of 7 engineers for my team at SumUp, none of whom have yet left the company.
 One has moved internally however,